lussierc/loan_eligibilty_determinator/writing/ideas.md

 #### 2) How is the idea connected to computer science?
 This idea is connected to computer science because it is based off using the Golden Ratio.
 #### 3) What is the article's reference to support this idea?
 Note: Articles are no older than five years
+MLA:
+  Overmars, Anthony, and Sitalakshmi Venkatraman.
+“An Efficient Golden Ratio Method for Secure Cryptographic Applications.”
+Mathematical and Computational Applications, vol. 23, no. 4, Oct.
+2018, p.
+58., doi:10.3390/mca23040058.

 Link: https://www.mdpi.com/2297-8747/23/4/58
 #### 4) What is the central thesis to the article?
 The central thesis of this article is to develop a Golden Ratio method that is more efficient and faster method than the current Fibonacci method for the cryptosystem.